jonaslanzlinger/software-city-project/week-5-README.md

 ## Prototype
 This weeks focus has been more on the refactoring of the code.
 The current state of the prototype can be viewed in iteration week-4.
 The implementation of the data formats is not done yet, stubs are created.

+Right now, I have a problem with fetching the data from the Data-Analyzer service.
+I want to wait for the data being fetched but I didn't figure out yet how to do that correctly with .fetch().
+Will take a look at that over the next days.